KashKat/MSIBuster/README.md

 `killall /f /t /im wmiexec.exe`

 That's about it.
-Also find the more autoamted process for C#.
+Also find the more automated process for C#.
 Testing has been very limited and requires elevated privileges on a system where uninstallation or other EDR evasion techniques fall short such as firewall rules, modifying registry, modifying related dll's or other files that would fall into MITRE ATT&CK ID: T1562.001